-Action Plan Summary:
+Action Plan Summary

 The Tule River Economic Development Corporation (TREDC) is pleased to present its transformative plan under the FY23 PRICE grant to catalyze long-term, sustainable changes in the housing finance landscape.
-This initiative aims to advance economic equity in housing access and empower low and moderate-income (LMI) families and underserved tribal communities across the nation.
+This initiative aims to advance housing access and empower low and moderate-income (LMI) families and tribal communities across the nation.